The 11 Most Asked Questions About Dutch Food

 Dutch stews are traditional winter meals and are variations on the same theme.
 All Dutch stews consist of mashed potatoes with mashed vegetables like kale or carrots with onions.
 Stews are served with meat, usually smoked sausage or beef.
 Stews are loaded with carbohydrates and calories, making perfect sense for a cold Dutch winter day.

-Stews are at their best when served with beef, onions, butter, and herbs that simmer for a few hours.
-The result will be a fantastic stew with tender meat and a rich flavorful sauce.
+Stews are best when served with beef, onions, butter, and herbs that simmer for a few hours.
+The result will be a fantastic stew with tender meat and a rich, flavorful sauce.

 Pea soup is the quintessential Dutch legume soup, another tasteful traditional Dutch winter meal we highly recommend for cold Dutch winter days.
 Pea soups are usually served with smoked sausage (see picture above).